ibn-xu/CFA3_LOS/CFAIII_LOS.md

 ### **Reading 6**：GIPS

-a. discuss the objectives, key characteristics, and scope of the GIPS standards and their benefits to prospective clients and investment managers;*
+a. discuss the **objectives**, key characteristics, and **scope** of the GIPS standards and their benefits to prospective clients and investment managers;*

 b. explain the fundamentals of compliance with the GIPS standards, including the **definition of the firm（0.A.12）** **and the firm’s definition of discretion****（没有具体哪一条）;*针对条款0

-c. explain the requirements and recommendations of the GIPS standards with respect to input data, including accounting policies related to valuation and performance measurement;针对条款1
+c. explain the requirements and recommendations of the GIPS standards with respect to **input data**, including accounting policies related to **valuation and performance measurement**;针对条款1

 d. discuss the requirements of the GIPS standards with respect to return calculation methodologies, including the treatment of external cash flows（2.A.2）, cash and cash equivalents（2.A.3）, and expenses and fees(2.A.4-5);条款2